 There is no charge for your initial consultation with a KBG Injury Law personal injury attorney.
 This allows you to explore your options and determine whether moving forward with your case is the best decision for you on a risk-free basis.
 An initial consultation is the all-important first step to getting the results you deserve.

 Defective prescription medication can create devastating injuries.
 In cases where prescription medications are manufactured improperly, patients may not get the dosages or the products they need to stay safe, manage life-threatening illness or get better.
 The wrong doses or the wrong medications can cause serious harm to any patient.

 When a patient injury occurs due to prescription medication issues, liability for the defective prescription medication must be determined.
 There are several parties who could be liable for defective prescription medication:

-- Testing laboratories.
+Testing laboratories.
 Medication must undergo extensive testing before it’s released on the market.
-If testing laboratories release incorrect or inaccurate data about a product and you were injured by the product, you may have a claim against the laboratories.
+If testing laboratories release inaccurate data about a product and you were injured by the product, you may have a claim against the laboratories.

-If you have been injured by any prescription medication, contact Katherman Briggs & Greenberg for a free consultation.
+If you have been injured by any prescription medication, contact KBG Injury Law for a free consultation.
 Our legal team has more than 30 years of experience helping plaintiffs in the central Pennsylvania area.

 A quick-to-read email on important legal advice & news.

 During this challenging time, our attorneys are advocating more than ever.
 While our physical offices are closed, we are all working remotely to ensure you still get the Results You Deserve.
 To all of our current clients, you can connect with us the same way you always do via email, phone, fax or text.
 To all of our prospective clients, the best way to get in touch with us is by using our contact form or by calling (800) 509-1011